 From Waitakere Bay at the north end of Bethells Beach, a slight climb over a sandy rise at the neck of neck of the penisula of Erangi Point leads to O'Neill Bay.

-credited (wrongly) the opening shot of The Apple where Hercules was lying on
+the opening of The Apple where Hercules was lying on the sand watching

 Climbing up the walkway from O'Neill Bay to the clifftop above Tangihau